 Retail business includes trade rail and truck service to California, Oregon, Washington, Nevada, Utah, Montana, Idaho, Alaska and Hawaii combined with export trade and transfer sea van service to the Pacific Rim.
 Foodservice business includes transfer rail and truck service to the entire US along with export trade and transfer sea van service to the Pacific.

 The Mendota facility was constructed in 1949 and spans 431 acres.
-Mendota's fresh pack products include peas, peas & carrots, cream style corn, whole kernel corn, white corn, mixed vegetables and lima beans.
-The workforce consists of approximately 31 salaried and 106 regular hourly employees with a peak seasonal headcount of approximately 550.
+Mendota's fresh pack products include peas, peas & carrots, cream style corn, whole kernel corn, mixed vegetables, corn specialties, and lima beans.
+Mendota also produces broth and dry beans outside of the fresh packing season.
+The workforce consists of approximately 31 salaried and 106 regular hourly employees with a peak seasonal headcount of approximately 550 employees.

 Sleepy Eye, MN

 The Sleepy Eye plant, located in Sleepy Eye, Minnesota, is approximately 100 miles southwest of Minneapolis/St. Paul.
 Established in 1930, the facility produces the largest case quantities of peas and corn for the Company, planted by over 300 different growers on more than 22,000 acres.
 The facility currently employs 22 salaried and 50 hourly employees.
 The processing season begins in early June and ends in late September.
 During the processing season, up to 400 seasonal employees are needed.